 Want to Drive Employee Engagement?
-Give Your Employees a Voice
+Give Employees a Voice

 As a leader of an internal communications team, I spent a good part of my early career trying to lock down and limit the amount of communication going to employees.
 This wasn’t because I didn’t believe in transparency or want employees to be in the know.
 But rather, because I wanted them to be able to focus on the important communication and take action.
 But once all communication flowed through my team, I learned that we had to empower others to create great content.
 To drive employee engagement, we needed employees to tell some of their stories.
 And we had to give employees the ability to share feedback with us to ensure we created content that mattered.

-To drive employee engagement, employees need to feel like they are part of the communications process.
+Ultimately, employees need to feel like they are part of the communication process.
 So, here are a few tips to help you begin empowering others to tell the stories of your organization.

 3 Ways to Empower Employee Communication